VATSALVARSHNEY108/B.O.I.-MARK-2/docs/CHATBOT_INTEGRATION_GUIDE.md

 ### Files Involved
 - `gui_app.py` - Main GUI with integrated chatbots
 - `simple_chatbot.py` - Simple Chat implementation
-- `vatsal_ai.py` - VATSAL AI implementation
+- `vatsal_ai.py` - BOI (Barely Obeys Instructions) implementation
-- `vatsal_assistant.py` - VATSAL Assistant implementation
+- `vatsal_assistant.py` - BOI Assistant implementation

 ---

 ## 🎉 You're All Set!

-Your VATSAL Chatbot Suite is ready to use.
-Open the GUI App, go to the VATSAL Chat tab, and start chatting!
+Your BOI Chatbot Suite is ready to use.
+Open the GUI App, go to the BOI Chat tab, and start chatting!

-**Enjoy your conversations with VATSAL!** 🤖✨
+**Enjoy your conversations with BOI!** 🤖✨